annabeatrizzz/full-stack-open-solutions/README.md

     - Frontend changes to login and log out, using browsers local storage
     - Using Toggle component to only show when necessary
+    - Testing React apps
+    - End to End testing with Playwright

 |-- _6_State-Management-with-Redux: Introduces Redux for managing complex application state and handling asynchronous actions.